Debt Camel

 Articles about QuickQuid

-Quickquid is Britain's biggest payday lender in 2019.
-It is owned by Enova, an American company.
-In 2018 the Financial Ombudsman announced it had more complaints about QuickQuid (and its sister brand Pounds To Pocket, now renamed as On Stride) than any other consumer credit firm.
-In 2019 there are more than 9,000 complaints against QuickQuid with the Ombudsman.
+Quickquid was Britain's biggest payday lender in 2019, owned by Enova, an American company.
+In 2018 the Financial Ombudsman announced it had more complaints about QuickQuid than any other consumer credit firm.

 How to ask QuickQuid for a payday loan refund (old article)